QuTech-Delft/cQASM-spec/WIP.md

 If the number is not representable in IEEE 754 binary64, it is silently rounded to the nearest representable value.

+> Negative reals are constructed via constant propagation through the unary
+> minus operator.
+Complex numbers are constructed similarly using binary
+> operators and the imaginary unit, predefined as `im`.

 String literal unit
 -------------------